Channel Estimation for FAS-assisted Multiuser mmWave Systems: Introduction

 Current studies on FAS mainly focus on the analysis and optimization of its communication performance, which relies heavily on the acquisition of channel state information (CSI).
 In FAS, the antenna can often change its position continuously in a given area, which means that to realize its full potential, the CSI of any position or a large number of preset ports at a FAS, has to be known, and conventional channel estimation schemes developed for fixed-antenna systems are no longer suitable.
-To alleviate this issue, a deep learning based port selection approach was proposed in \cite{waqar2023deep} based on CSI observation of a few ports.
-However, how to obtain the CSI on these ports is still unknown.
 To date, little research has been done to estimate the CSI for FAS.
 In \cite{ma2023compressed}, channel estimation for a point-to-point communication system, where both the transmitter and receiver use a planar FAS,\footnote{We note that the term `movable antenna system' was used in \cite{ma2023compressed} instead.
 However, the term `FAS' is preferred as it includes both movable and non-movable position-flexible antennas such as on-off switching pixels \cite{Murch-2022}.} was studied.
 However, as shown by the results in \cite{ma2023compressed}, each antenna has to move over $256$ positions (the planar FAS has $400$ ports in total) to estimate the channel, which inevitably leads to quite high hardware switching and pilot overhead.
 Therefore, it is of great importance to design low-cost channel estimation schemes for FAS.

 In this letter, we address the channel estimation problem for a multiuser millimeter-wave (mmWave) time-division duplexing (TDD) system, in which the base station (BS) uses a fixed multi-antenna uniform linear array (ULA) while each mobile user is equipped with a linear FAS.
 As a benchmark, we first show how to obtain the full CSI using the traditional least squares (LS) method.
 Utilizing the fact that mmWave channels have a sparse-scattering property \cite{zhou2022channel}, we then propose a low-sample-size sparse channel reconstruction (L3SCR) method, which works in three steps.
 In the first step, the antennas of the users switch over only a few estimating locations (ELs) and transmit orthogonal pilots at each EL, from which an LS estimation of the channel matrix with reduced dimension is obtained.
 In the second step, using a compressed-sensing based method, the sparse parameters, including the number of spatial paths, angles of arrival (AoAs), angles of departure (AoDs), and path gains, are extracted at the BS.
 Finally, based on the planar-wave geometric model and estimated sparse parameters, the complete channel matrix (between all ports and the BS) is reconstructed.
 Simulation results show that using the L3SCR method, accurate CSI information can be obtained with quite low hardware switching and pilot overhead.